johnmurch/hourlySERP/README.md

 6. npm install
 7. npm start // Note you will need to remember to run every hour or setup a cron
 8. Setup cron for each hour on cron-hourly.js
-9. Setup cron fro each hour on alerts.js
+9. Setup cron for each hour on alerts.js
 10. Wait for emails or review data

 ## Feedback/Thoughts/🤔